-We will give students with special educational needs and severely restricted mobility\ transport assistance from home to school/college - up to the end of the term in which they reach the age of 19 - as long as:
+We will give students with severely restricted mobility transport assistance from home to school/college - up to the end of the term in which they reach the age of 19 - as long as:

-- the school is the nearest suitable school, or if a college, the college is: - the 'designated' college for the student's home address or - o nearer to the student's home than the designated college and

-• the student is attending school/college on a full-time basis - that is at least 16 hours of teaching each week.
+- a suitably-qualified medical professional gives proof in writing, - the school is the nearest suitable school, or if a college, the college is: - o the 'designated' college for the student's home address or - o nearer to the student's home than the designated college and the student is attending school/college on a full-time basis - that is at least 16 hours of teaching each week.

-\As defined by being eligible for the Disability Living Allowance mobility component at the highest rate.
+As defined by being eligible for the Disability Living Allowance mobility component at the highest rate.